Litigation animation is truly a form of art.

 In a medical case we can break down the human body into great detail to highlight injuries and explain any subsequent surgeries.
 We can help you show the court something that they wouldn’t normally be able to see.

-We have proudly worked with more than 500 law firms, with both defendants and plaintiffs and helped to secure over $750 million in favorable verdicts and settlements.
+We have proudly worked with more than 500 law firms, with both defendants and plaintiffs and helped to secure $1 billion in favorable verdicts and settlements.

 Here’s what we promise to provide for our clients: